Mt Hood Meadows Logo

 For customers, the process of purchasing lift tickets and renting equipment on the site needed to be faster and more intuitive.
 The decades-old UX/UI was slow, cumbersome, and not mobile friendly, resulting in frustrated skiers and snowboarders, not to mention significant pressure on the customer support team.

 Mt.
-Hood Meadows website mobile
+Hood Meadows website desktop calendar picker

-Surrounded by magnificent views of the Cascade Range, Codal conducted an onsite Discovery with the Mt.
+Surrounded by magnificent views of the Cascade Range, Codal conducted an onsite discovery with the Mt.
 Hood Meadows team, where we learned about the resort’s pain points, unique product logic, business rules, and current system architecture.

 After breaking the ice, no pun intended, we dove right in—nailing down the project’s short- and long-term goals, along with our immediate action items for Discovery.
 Key activities included:

-Stakeholder interviews
+• Stakeholder interviews

-Competitive analysis
+• Competitive analysis

-User journey mapping
+• User journey mapping

-Feature ideation
+• Feature ideation

-Future-state architecture visualization
+• Future-state architecture visualization

 Modernizing the experience of purchasing lift tickets, renting equipment, and more